Random Locations of Periodic Stationary Processes: Invariant intrinsic location functionals

 \section{\textbf{Invariant intrinsic location functionals}}

-In this section, we consider a special type of intrinsic location functionals, referred to as the \emph{invariant intrinsic location functionals}. \begin{definition} An intrinsic location functional $L$ is called \emph{invariant}, if it satisfies \begin{enumerate} \item $L(g, I)\neq\infty$ for any compact interval $I\in \mathcal I$ and $g\in H$. \item $L(g, [0,1])=L(g, [a,a+1]) \mod 1$, for any $a\in \mathbb{R}$ and $g\in H$. \end{enumerate} \end{definition}
+In this section, we consider a special type of intrinsic location functionals, referred to as the \emph{invariant intrinsic location functionals}. \begin{definition} An intrinsic location functional $L$ is called \emph{invariant}, if it satisfies \begin{enumerate} \item $L(g, I)\neq\infty$ for any compact interval $I$ and $g\in H$. \item $L(g, [0,1])=L(g, [a,a+1]) \mod 1$, for any $a\in \mathbb{R}$ and $g\in H$. \end{enumerate} \end{definition}

 \begin{remark} Invariance is a natural requirement for an intrinsic location functional on $S_1$.
 The projection of an interval with length of $1$ in $S_1$ forms a loop, with the starting and ending point being mapped to the same point.
-The above definition then requires that the location over the whole circle does not depend on the location of the starting/ending point. \end{remark}
+The above definition then requires that the location over the whole circle is always well-defined, and does not depend on the location of the starting/ending point. \end{remark}

 \begin{exmp} It is easy to see that the location of the path supremum

 is an invariant intrinsic location functional, provided that the path supremum is uniquely achieved. \end{exmp}